nodejs/node/doc/api/cli.md

 ### --watch-preserve-output

-Option to ensure output of stdout is preserved during --watch on restart
+Option to ensure output of stdout is preserved during --watch on restart.

 ```console
 $ node --watch --watch-preserve-output test.js